TheSecretSquad/chess/README.md

 > To move forward how about you have a main in the game class that constructs a chess game and tells the game to start resulting in a board being printed to the console?
 Driven out by tests.

+I'll start working on that.
+What is the reasoning behind this as a next step?
+I wouldn't have thought to go in that direction.

+> Well this approach will make a running piece of software, and this is the only real measure of success. :)